-- Ensure notifications are properly set up on every application possible. to notify you when changes are made to the account, permissions or billing, new login alerts.
-You want to know when things change.
-You may catch something malicious.
+- Ensure notifications are properly set up on every application possible, to notify you when changes are made to the account such as permissions, billing, new login alerts.

 - Try to use Sign in with Google, or Sign in with Office 365 or another application.

 - Use a strong password on your computer (do not use this password anywhere else)

 - Have some kind of endpoint protection to protect against viruses, trojans, malware.

 - Enable Full Disk Encryption (For Macs this is Firevault.
 On windows this is Bitlocker).

 - Turn Firewall on.

 - Check installed Applications

 - Install updates